alsalafiyyah/alsalafiyyah.github.io/_posts/hijrah/2020-09-03-dar-ul-harb-and-dar-ul-kufr.md

 layout: post
 title: "Conditions of Dar Al-Harb and Dar Al-Kufr"
 publisher: "alsalafiyyah@icloud.com"
-source: "Fatawa Al-Lajnah Al-Da'imah no. 2635-1"
+source: "Fatawa Al-Lajnah Al-Da'imah, Fatwa no. 2635, Question 1"
 hijri: Muharram 14, 1442 AH
 lang: en
+locale: en
+note: true
-category: [hijrah]
+category: [fatwas,hijrah]
-excerpt: "The countries whose rulers and those in power uphold the limits set by Allah (Exalted be He) in their judgments and rule their subjects accordingly where people can act in accordance with the Shari'ah are considered Muslim lands."
+excerpt: "The countries whose rulers and those in power uphold the limits set by Allah in their judgments and rule their subjects accordingly where people can act in accordance with the Shari'ah are considered Muslim lands."
 muftis:
   chairman:
     - name: Shaykh Abdul-Aziz ibn Baz